ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Request {#ssec-authorization-request}

-The Authorization Request sent from the Client to the AS is defined in Section 5.8.1 of {{I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:
+The Authorization Request sent from the Client to the AS is defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * 'scope', containing the identifier of the specific groups, or topics in the case of pub-sub, that the Client wishes to access, and optionally the roles that the Client wishes to take.